NodeppOfficial/nodepp-arduino/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/edbc_repo)

 ## License

-**Nodepp** is distributed under the MIT License.
+**Nodepp-arduino** is distributed under the MIT License.
 See the LICENSE file for more details.